xbenitogranell/xbenitogranell.github.io/_projects/9_project.md

 ---
 layout: page
 title: DELTAPULSE
-description: DiatomS mEEt Databases -- resources and practices to enable large-scale ecological research
+description: Using the past to build sustinable deltas--palaeocological insights into ecosystem responses to pulsing dynamics in a global change context
-img:
+img: assets/img/delta_esa.png
 importance: 9
 category:
 ---